Orlando Quevedo: Early life

-Orlando Beltran Quevedo was born on 11 March 1939, in Laoag, Ilocos Norte.
-Beginning in 1945, he attended grades 1 to 3 in Laoag Shamrock School, and finished grades 4 to 6 in Marbel Central Elementary School in Marbel, South Cotabato, graduating in 1950.
-He attended Notre Dame High School in Marbel from 1950 to 1954.
+Orlando Beltran Quevedo was born on March 11, 1939, in Laoag, Ilocos Norte.
+Beginning in 1945, he attended grades 1 to 3 in Laoag Shamrock School, and finished grades 4 to 6 in Marbel Central Elementary School in Koronadal, South Cotabato, graduating in 1950.
+He attended Notre Dame High School in Koronadal from 1950 to 1954.

 Priesthood

 Quevedo studied at San José Seminary from 1954 to 1956, but spent his novitiate in St. Peter's Novitiate in Mission, Texas.
-He earned his degree in Philosophy from San José Seminary in 1960, and in 1964 received his S.T.B. and MA in Religious Education from Oblate College (Catholic University of America) in Washington, D.C.
-He was ordained a priest of the Missionary Oblates of Mary Immaculate on 5 June 1964.
+He earned his degree in philosophy from San José Seminary in 1960, and in 1964 received his S.T.B. and MA in Religious Education from Oblate College (Catholic University of America) in Washington, D.C.
+He was ordained a priest of the Missionary Oblates of Mary Immaculate on June 5, 1964.